-England's Route To World Cup Final - World Soccer
+England's Route To The World Cup Final - World Soccer

 England went out of the group stages four years ago in 2014, but if they top the group in 2018 they will have an easier draw than if they qualify second.

-Last 16 – July 2 – Rostov Arena – Poland
+Last 16 – July 2 – Rostov Arena – Senegal

-This is a close call between Poland and Colombia here.
-Poland are favourites to top Group H, but we think Colombia will nudge them out, meaning England’s opponents in the last 16 would be Robert Lewandowski‘s team.
+Poland turned out to have a disastrous World Cup with Senegal emerging as the second best team in Group H behind Colombia.
+Sadio Mane and Kalidou Koulibaly are their best players and they could trouble England.

-Quarter-Final – July 6 – Kazan Arena – Brazil
+Quarter-Final – July 6 – Kazan Arena – Brazil/Germany

-Next up would probably be Brazil.
-They are heavy favourites to top Group E which includes Switzerland, Costa Rica, and Serbia.
-They would also be favourites to beat their round of 16 opponents Mexico, after Germany probably winning that group.
+Next up would probably be Brazil or Germany.
+Brazil are heavy favourites to top Group E which includes Switzerland, Costa Rica, and Serbia, whereas Germany struggled to come second in their group.
+They would then face each other in the Round of 16 and that is a hard one to call.

-Semi-Final – July 10th – Krestovsky Stadium – France
+Semi-Final – July 10th – Krestovsky Stadium – Spain

+Spain look very good and they could, in all likelihood, be England’s opponents in the final.

 We think France are the most likely opponents here after winning their group, and then possibly wins against Croatia in the Round of 16, and Portugal or Uruguay in the quarter-final.